andrewathalye/destiny-txtp-mapper/README.md

 # Important Note
 The tools in this folder are currently being rewritten from C + Shell Scripts to 100% Ada in order to make them parallelised and faster.
-As a result of this change, I will distribute GPL-licensed Linux GLIBC_x64 statically-linked binaries when the rewrite is complete.
 Until the rewrite is complete, I recommend not using this tool as things may be in a state of flux.

 # How to use the mappings in this folder?